 - Quality of antibiotics

-- KABP – Knowledge, attitudes, behaviors and perceptions
+- Knowledge, attitudes, beliefs and practices – KABP

 |Book chapter that summarizes the main principles and strategies for prevention and control of infectious diseases in animals.
 See chapter 25 (in Part 2 of Prevention of Infectious Diseases in Livestock and Wildlife).|